Barts Cancer Institute

 CHSQ-Campus_resize

-The Barts Cancer Institute (BCI) was created in 2003, and brought together some of the most eminent cancer research teams in London.
-As part of the Faculty of Medicine and Dentistry at Queen Mary University of London, the BCI has one overriding objective, which is to ensure that the research conducted here is relevant to and will impact on cancer patients.
+The Barts Cancer Institute (BCI) was created in 2004, and brought together some of the most eminent cancer research teams in London.
+As part of the Faculty of Medicine and Dentistry at Queen Mary University of London, the BCI has one overriding objective: to conduct pioneering research that drives meaningful progress for people with cancer.

-The BCI is split into six Research Centres, and our staff and students focus their efforts on two objectives; how to increase the chances of cancer survival through early detection and diagnosis; and improving patient survival through the discovery and development of more effective and innovative therapies.
+The BCI is split into six Research Centres, and our more than 350 research staff and 100 graduate students focus their efforts on two objectives: increasing the chances of cancer survival through early detection and diagnosis and improving patient survival through the discovery and development of more effective and innovative therapies.
 These objectives are underpinned by research into improving our understanding of the basic cell and molecular biology of cancer and the body's natural immune response to it.